Goal vs. objective: what’s the difference?

 Speaking of structure, one of the best things you can do when setting objectives is to follow the S.M.A.R.T. framework, which provides more intention to your objectives by making them specific, measurable, attainable, relevant, and time-bound.

-With SMART objectives, your team can put together an iron-clad action plan that’s sure to align with your organization’s strategy and meet its project goal or desired outcome.
+With S.M.A.R.T. objectives, your team can put together an effective and concrete action plan designed to meet any goal or desired outcome.

 Let’s examine each facet of the S.M.A.R.T. framework a bit more closely: